-On the basis of the rights laid down in Article 3 of the Consumer Protection Law, Article 12 of the Law sets the specific provision on the right to the prevention of damage and recovery of damages.
+On the basis of the rights laid down in Article 3 of the Consumer Protection Law, its Article 12 sets the specific provision on the right to the prevention of damage and recovery of damages.
 Under this provision, the consumer is entitled to be compensated for any property damage or personal injuries resulting from defective goods or services.
 The producer is also responsible, even if there is no fault on its part, for the damage caused by defects in products it places in the market.

-Finally, specific aspects that give rise to product liability are governed by provisions of the Civil Code, more specifically when the rules described above do not apply (e.g., pre-contractual liability, some aspects of contractual liability, termination of the contract).
+Finally, specific aspects that give rise to product liability are governed by provisions of the Civil Code – more specifically, when the rules described above do not apply (e.g., pre-contractual liability, some aspects of contractual liability, termination of the contract).

 In Portugal, the main authority responsible for enforcing consumer rights is the Directorate General of Consumers (DGC).
 This authority ensures the proper functioning of the European Consumer Centre in Portugal.
-Moreover, the DGC is the single liaison office for the purposes of application of Regulation (EC) No. 2017/2394 of the European Parliament and of the Council of 22 December, in its current version, on cooperation between national authorities responsible for the enforcement of consumer protection laws.
-In addition, the DGC is the national point of contact for the Community Rapid Alert System (the RAPEX System) for non-food dangerous products and is responsible for the management of the RAPEX network in Portugal, which is made up of the national market control entities.
+Moreover, the DGC is the single liaison office for the purposes of application of Regulation (EC) No. 2017/2394 of the European Parliament and of the Council of 22 December 2017, in its current version, on cooperation between national authorities responsible for the enforcement of consumer protection laws.
+In addition, the DGC is the national point of contact for the Community Rapid Alert System (the RAPEX System) for non-food dangerous products, and is responsible for the management of the RAPEX network in Portugal, which is made up of the national market control entities.

-Moreover, the Authority for Economic and Food Safety (ASAE) is the regulatory authority, and also the criminal police body, primarily responsible for supervising and preventing compliance with the regulatory legislation for the exercise of economic activities in the food and non-food sectors, as well as the evaluation and communication of risks in the food chain.
+Moreover, the Authority for Economic and Food Safety is the regulatory authority, and also the criminal police body, primarily responsible for supervising and preventing compliance with the regulatory legislation for the exercise of economic activities in the food and non-food sectors, as well as the evaluation and communication of risks in the food chain.
 It is the national liaison body, with counterparts at European and international levels.

 Causes of action

 Manufacturers' liability is based on strict obligations.
-According to Article 1 of the Product Liability Law, which states the basic principle applicable to this matter: 'The manufacturer is liable, irrespective of any fault on its part, for damage caused by defects in the products it has put into circulation.'
+According to Article 1 of the Product Liability Law, which states the basic principle applicable to this matter, 'The manufacturer is liable, irrespective of any fault on its part, for damage caused by defects in the products it has put into circulation.'